June 9, 2021

 We will deconstruct a sonnet by unpacking the blueprint of a particular poet’s muse.
 We will also look closely at the model poem’s lineation—defining and exploring annotated, parsed and end-stopped lines.
 The writing exercise will be a negotiation between freedom and discipline.
 Come up with a theme.
 Write a free-verse poem with that theme in mind.
 (The free-verse poem should be no more than twenty lines.)
 Keep the free-verse version.
 By either compressing or expanding your free-verse poem, write a sonnet, adhering to the formal constraints, maintaining the thematic integrity and as much of the imagery and lines (albeit likely compressed) of your free-verse version.
-If you choose to write a Petrarchan sonnet, it must contain an octave, a volta and a concluding sestet.
 If you choose to write an Elizabethan sonnet, the poem must contain three quatrains and a concluding couplet.
-As a metacognitive exercise, think about what the stanzaic compression—going from the Petrarchan’s octave to sestet or Elizabethan quatrains to its final couplet—makes you think, feel or do as you write.
+As a metacognitive exercise, think about what the stanzaic compression—going from the Elizabethan quatrains to its final couplet—makes you think, feel or do as you write.
 Write a few sentences about your experience of writing and/or ruminating on the final stanzaic compression.
 Write a sentence or two about the difference (other than the obvious difference that one of your drafts is free verse and the other formal) between your formal sonnet and the free-verse poem on the same theme.
 Try to include at least one instance of personification.

-2) (STRONGLY ENCOURAGED OPTIONAL EXERCISE) Look back at the sonnet rhyme scheme you received from a classmate the previous week and write either the Elizabethan or Petrarchan sonnet based on the end rhymes you were given.
+Look back at the sonnet rhyme scheme you received from a classmate the previous week and write the Elizabethan sonnet based on the end rhymes you were given.
 Share your sonnet with the person who gave you her/his rhyme scheme.

 CLASS 3: The Villanelle (from the Italian villanella, a rustic song)